Disadvantages of ceramic-on-ceramic bearing pairs in hip prostheses

 Due to the mentioned disadvantages, the use of ceramic-on-ceramic articulations in hip arthroplasty is increasingly being questioned.
 There are some alternatives that offer similar benefits but are less prone to complications:

-• Ceramic-on-highly cross-linked polyethylene (CoXPE): Offers a good combination of abrasion resistance and fracture safety.
+• Ceramic-on-highly crosslinked polyethylene (CoXPE): Provides a good combination of wear resistance and fracture safety.

-• Metal-on-Polyethylene: Still a common choice, especially for older patients, but with higher abrasion.
+• Metal-on-polyethylene: Especially in older patients still a common choice, but with higher wear.

-• Metal-on-metal: Due to metal wear and potential metal ion release, it is now rarely used.
+• Metal-on-metal: Due to metal wear and potential metal ion release it is now hardly used.

 Why ceramic on highly cross-linked polyethylene is the current standard